jbcodeforce/aws-studies/docs/infra/index.md

 Ability to control AWS infrastructure like EC2, with an unified user's experience.
 It includes a set of services like Session Manager, Patch Manager, Run Commands, or define maintenance windows.

-Automation is a why to simplfy maintenance and deployment tasks of EC2 instances, like automating runbooks.
+Automation is the motivation to simplify maintenance and deployment tasks of EC2 instances, like automating runbooks.

 ## [Cost Explorer](https://docs.aws.amazon.com/cost-management/latest/userguide/ce-what-is.html)